JetBrains/amper/anton.makeev/QUESTIONS.md

 - Should dependency always explicitly specify the source if it's not default Maven cenral? (to avoid attack)
 - Should dependency spec also include hash sum to avoid main-in-the-middle attack?
   Probably it won't help since there are also transitive deps

+- How to specify dependency scope?
+- Do we need version catalogs?
+- How to add kotlin serialization (K compiler plugin , plugin, compiler settings, dependencies).
+Could it be via templating?
+- Can we describe SDK/JDK/Runtime as dependency, instead of a separate setting?
+- How to add dependency on IntelliJ module?
+- How IntelliJ/Fleet plugins are described?
+(How to add dependency on SDK?, how to run?)
+- Do we need to integrate with other tools (Gradle/Maven), e.g as dependency consumer/provider?
+- Shall we reconsider source-dependencies?

 # Coordinates